aarnphm/aarnphm.github.io/content/posts/Chaos.md

 title: Chaos is a force behind life.
 ---

+And a few things I learned growing up in a foreign land.

 _This is an extension of [[thoughts/Chaos|chaos]] that recently occupy my [[thoughts/NLP|chain of thought]].
 See this on [substack](https://open.substack.com/pub/livingalone/p/chaos-has-and-always-be-a-driven?r=1z8i4s&utm_campaign=post&utm_medium=web&showWelcomeOnShare=true)_

 ![[posts/images/passage-giorgio-m.jpg]]